siafulinux/Pi-Hole-Unbound-and-Squid-install-script/README.md

-# Pi-Hole-with-Unbound
+# Pi-Hole, Unbound and Squid installation script for new Linux installations.
-Simple install script for Pi-Hole and Unbound servers for new Linux install.
+A simple script to help install Pi-Hole, Unbound and Squid on any new Linux installations.